konosubakonoakua/oxidizer.sh/README.md

 Of course, you are allowed to write your own plugins, see [Writing A Plugin](https://github.com/ivaquero/oxidizer/blob/master/docs/plugins.md) for details.

-The plugins are hosted in [OxPlugins-Zsh](https://github.com/ivaquero/oxplugins-zsh)和[OxPlugins-PowerShell](https://github.com/ivaquero/oxplugins-pwsh)
+The plugins are hosted in [OxPlugins-Zsh](https://github.com/ivaquero/oxplugins-zsh) and [OxPlugins-PowerShell](https://github.com/ivaquero/oxplugins-pwsh)

 |                      Plugin                       | Linux | macOS | Windows | Autoload? |
 | :-----------------------------------------------: | :---: | :---: | :-----: | :-------: |